Solutions to fix Office errors 0-1011, 0-1005, 30183-1011, 30088-1015

-Today, I was talking about the fact that Microsoft has recently updated its Office 2016 Preview with a couple of new features, and also announced that there are around 1 million users.
+A few weeks ago, I was talking about the fact that Microsoft has recently updated its Office 2016 Preview with a couple of new features, and also announced that there are around 1 million users.
 And now we’ve decided to talk about a frequent problem when installing Office.

-If you are no stranger to the above screenshot, then you are in the right place, as Microsoft has published an official resource on how to fix error codes 0-1011, 30088-1015, or 0-1005 when installing Office on your system.
+If you are no stranger to the above screenshot, then you are in the right place, as Microsoft has published an official resource on how to fix errors 0-1011, 30088-1015, or 0-1005 when installing Office on your system.
 Microsoft suggests that these error codes usually appear when you’re having a network connection issue or if your hard drive is running out of space.

-1 – Temporarily turn off proxy settings
+Solution 2: Temporarily turn off proxy settings

 If you use your device both at home and at work, try turning off the proxy settings in Internet Explorer before you install.
 If you’re using a different browser, check their help to find out how to turn off proxy settings.

-NOTE There might be more proxy settings that you need to bypass.
+NOTE: There might be more proxy settings that you need to bypass.
 If this doesn’t work, and you’re installing Office from work or school, check with your IT department for more information.

-2 – Temporarily turn off antivirus software
+Solution 3: Temporarily turn off antivirus software

 If you need information about how to turn off your antivirus software, check your antivirus manufacturer’s website.
 Uninstalling your antivirus software may also help.
 Don’t forget to reinstall it after Office is finished installing!

-TIP Not sure which antivirus software you have?
+TIP: Not sure which antivirus software you have?
 Use the Control Panel in Windows 8, Windows 7, or Windows Vista to find the name of the antivirus software installed on your device.

-3 – Temporarily turn off firewall
+Solution 4: Temporarily turn off firewall

-Turn off Windows Firewall in Windows 8 or Windows 7, or Windows Vista.
+Turn off Windows Firewall in Windows 10, Windows 8 or Windows 7, or Windows Vista.
 If you’re using a firewall from another manufacturer, visit the manufacturer’s website for information about how to temporarily disable the firewall.

 Use a wired connection to the Internet, if possible.
 If this doesn’t work, try connecting at a different location, such as a friend’s house or a wireless hotspot.

-5 – Install from home
+Solution 6: Install Office from home

 If you’re trying to install at work or at school, the network might be limited in a way that won’t allow Office to install.
 Your IT department might be able to help you handle these limitations.
 If not, you could also take your computer home to install Office.
 After it’s installed, you’ll be able to use it at work or school as if you had installed it there.

-6 – Increase hard disk space
+Solution 7: Increase your hard disk space